-The demographic and outcomes characteristics in both cohorts are listed in Table 1.
-104 patients were randomly assigned to wear TED+IPC kidney and kidney-pancreatic transplant recipients (TED+IPC, n= 52) and MPA device (MPA, n=52).
+The demographic and outcomes characteristics in both cohorts are listed in Table 2.
+A total of 104 kidney and kidney-pancreatic transplant recipients were randomly assigned to wear TED + IPC (n=52) and MPA device (n=52).
 Ninety-four patients underwent kidney transplantation and 10 underwent SPK transplantation.
-The median age of the groups were 49 and 51 years with a similar distribution of BMI (27.5 vs 25.8) in the TEC+IPC and MPA cohorts, respectively.
-On average, patients were hospitalised for 6.5 days kidney and kidney-pancreas 10 days post-transplant.
-There were no significant differences between the two groups with respect to age, gender, BMI, or length of hospital stay.
-In addition, all patients received maintenance immunosuppressive regimen consisting of prednisone, tacrolimus and mycophenolic acid.
+The median age of the groups were 49 and 51 years, with a similar distribution of body mass index (27.5 vs. 25.8) in the TEC + IPC and MPA cohorts, respectively.
+On average, kidney transplant patients were hospitalized for 6.5 days and SPK patients for 10 days post-transplant.
+There were no significant differences between the two groups with respect to age, gender, body mass index, or length of hospital stay.
+In addition, all patients received maintenance immunosuppressive regimen consisting of prednisone, tacrolimus, and mycophenolic acid.
 Levels were monitored closely in both groups and adjusted according to accepted practices (trough levels, lymphocyte counts under thymoglobulin therapy).
-Induction treatment was used and consisted of antithymocyte globulin (ATG 5-8mg/kg total) for the majority of the patients and Basiliximab (20 mg IV day 0 and 4) was given to low immunological risk kidney transplant recipients.
-Pre-operative antimicrobial prophylaxis was standardised and consisted of cefazolin in kidney recipients and we added metronidazole in SPK recipients, which were all administered up to two days following transplantation.
-Our standard protocol following kidney/pancreas transplantation is to place two drains (one in the retroperitoneal space near the kidney (left) and another in the abdomen near the pancreas (right).
-In kidney transplant patients, we placed a single drain in the retroperitoneal space and majority of these drains was taken out on post-operative day 2 or 3 if output was less than 50 cc in 24 hours, otherwise they would be removed in clinic during follow up.
+Induction treatment was used and consisted of antithymocyte globulin (ATG 5-8 mg/kg total) for the majority of the patients and basiliximab (20 mg IV day 0 and 4) was given to low-immunologicalrisk kidney transplant recipients.
+Preoperative antimicrobial prophylaxis was standardized and consisted of cefazolin in kidney recipients, with added metronidazole in SPK recipients, all of which was administered up to two days following transplantation.
+Our standard protocol following kidney/ pancreas transplantation is to place two drains (one in the retroperitoneal space near the kidney [left] and another in the abdomen near the pancreas [right]).
+In kidney transplant patients, we placed a single drain in the retroperitoneal space and the majority of these drains was taken out on POD 2 or 3 if output was less than 50 cc in 24 hours; otherwise, they would be removed in clinic during followup.
 Both cohorts of patients were treated equally throughout the process and had similar rates of early and late drain removal.
-In our fluid protocol included; 0.45% NS 30 ml/hr + previous hour urine output and 0.9% NS according to CVP protocol, if CVP < 5 rate is 250 ml/30 min and recheck CVP, 5-9 CVP rate is 100 ml/hr, >9 CVP 30 ml/hr.
-Routinely we are not used post-operative diuretic.
-Septra DS was given as prophylaxis for both UTIs and Pneumocystis pneumonia three times a week indefinitely.
-Antifungal prophylaxis was routinely used in kidney-pancreas transplantation for a period of 3 months.
+Our fluid protocol included 0.45% NS 30 ml/hour + previous hour urine output and 0.9% NS according to central venous pressure (CVP) protocol, if CVP <5 rate is 250 ml/30 minutes and recheck CVP, 5-9 CVP rate is 100 ml/hour, >9 CVP 30 ml/hour.
+Routinely, we do not use postoperative diuretic.
+Trimethoprim/sulfamethoxazole was given as prophylaxis for both urinary tract infection and pneumocystis pneumonia three times a week indefinitely.
+Antifungal prophylaxis was routinely used in kidney-pancreas transplantation for a period of three months.

-Several recipient risk factors, known for the development of wound infections, including hypertension, diabetes mellitus, smoking and peripheral vascular disease were evaluated in both groups and found to be not significant between cohorts.
-Overall, 15 (29%) patients in the TED+IPC cohort and 7 (13%) in the MPA cohort developed superficial wound infections (p=0.03).
-There were 15 (22%) patients who developed superficial wound infections following kidney transplantation, (eleven patients in TED+IPC and four patients in MPA; p=0.04).
-In SPK transplant recipients, 6 patients (60%) developed superficial infections of which four were in the TED+IPC and two in the MPA cohorts (p=0.59).
-All superficial wound infections was managed conservatively with penicillin based antibiotics for 10 days and few cases managed by wound packing and drain insertion.
+Several recipient risk factors known for the development of wound infections, including hypertension, diabetes mellitus, smoking, and peripheral vascular disease, were evaluated in both groups and found to be non-significant between cohorts.
+Overall, 15 (29%) patients in the TED + IPC cohort and seven (13%) in the MPA cohort developed superficial wound infections (p=0.03).
+There were 15 (22%) patients who developed superficial wound infections following kidney transplantation (11 patients in TED + IPC and four in MPA; p=0.04).
+In the SPK transplant patient, six (60%) developed superficial infections, of which four were in the TED + IPC and two in the MPA cohorts (p=0.59).
+All superficial wound infections were managed conservatively with penicillin-based antibiotics for 10 days; a few cases were managed by wound packing and drain insertion.